2022–23 Polish Cup

-The 2022–23 Polish Cup is the 69th season of the annual Polish football knockout tournament.
-It began on 26 July 2021 with the first matches of the preliminary round and ended with the final on 2 May 2023.
+The 2022–23 Polish Cup was the 69th season of the annual Polish football knockout tournament.
+It began on 26 July 2022 with the first matches of the preliminary round and ended with the final on 2 May 2023.
 The 2022–23 edition of the Polish Cup was sponsored by Fortuna, making the official name Fortuna Puchar Polski.
-Winners of the competition qualified for the qualifying round of the 2022–23 UEFA Europa Conference League.
+Winners of the competition qualified for the qualifying round of the 2023–24 UEFA Europa Conference League.

 The defending champions were Raków Częstochowa.
+Legia Warsaw defeated Raków on penalties after a goalless draw in the final.